remichartier/008_SelfDrivingCarAdvancedLaneLinesProject/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 - I mainly faced integration problems between re-using code I used in previous quizzes and putting it together in a single Jupyter Notebook.
-That by itself was challenging and cause many bugs I introduced, which lingered for many days before I could realize and found them, and therefore I lost many days because of those issues.
-Mainly to separate code to display examples, from real code for the pipeline.
+That by itself was challenging and caused many bugs I introduced, which lingered for many days before I could realize and find them, and therefore I lost many days because of those issues.
+For instance doing a Prior Line Search Method with the lines polynomial fit coefficient not set correctly to start with.
+Many issues as well derived from separating code to display examples, from real code for the image pipeline.
   - Then when trying to switch between all the separate steps (like camera calibration, undistort image, gradients and color threshold, line detections, unwarping images with lines) and building a unique image processing pipeline function, removing any display functionalities, went to be challenging as well.
   - I still see one more bug on a test image, for which if I apply the steps separately, the line detection is working ok, but if I apply all the steps together via the process_image() pipeline, I see a different result in line detections.
 I already spotted out it is coming fromt the Sliding Window search mechanism, which on one line does not slide the Window in the good direction, I would need to dig further to find this bug out, but time is running out and I do not want to spend days on it yet.
 I keep it for later debug.